Pho-ever/FrontendMentors/README.md

 ### What i learned
   - Mapping through Json Object string was a bit difficult as it was my first time but i scaled through
   - Used [MaterialUI](https://mui.com/) for the first time without difficulty
-  - Hosted on [Netlify](https://app.netlify.com/) for the first time with this being the first project i am ever hosting
+  - Hosted on [Netlify](https://app.netlify.com/) For the first time with this being the first project i am ever hosting

 ### Difficulty